thomas-sterber/Meraki_Python3_v1_Library_Scripts/README.md

 # Meraki Python3 v1 API Library Scripts
 This repository contains a bunch of simple API scripts based on the Meraki Python3 Library v1.

-For using this scripts you need to have a valid API key.
+You need a valid API key and Python3.

-You need to have Python3 installed
+All scripts are tested on a Debian based system.

 ## Install Library
     #pip3 install meraki